postikus/resume/resume.md

 • Skilled in balancing architecture, speed, and product needs across complex systems
 • Committed to a healthy engineering culture, automation, and continuous improvement
 • Work closely with product, design, analytics, and business stakeholders
-• Always exploring new technologies to improve developer experience and product scalability

 \noindent\rule{\textwidth}{0.5pt}
 \vspace{0.5em}